 Acting | Acting for Camera | Actor & Text | Animal Movement | Clown Work | Dance | Improvisation | Movement | Radio Technique | Sight Reading | Singing | Stage Combat | Verse Speaking | Voice

 Students work on a number of performance projects across these two years including contemporary writing, Shakespeare, European and American drama which are presented to colleagues.
 Students also have the opportunity to devise and create original work.

 Students receive feedback on their work throughout the course, with performance strengths and weaknesses examined and advice offered on areas of future development.

 Public performance is the focus of the third year and students present a range of productions and a professional showcase to agents, casting directors and other industry figures as well as the general public.
 Roles are cast to highlight individual talents with students given a range of different-sized roles over the year.

 Opportunities to engage in film work and a musical are included in the final year’s repertoire to prepare students for a diverse performance career.
-Third year students also work closely with Mountview’s Industry Liaison team to hone their CVs, create a showreel and prepare for agents’ interviews and auditions.
+Third year students also create a showreel and work closely with Mountview’s industry liaison team to hone their CVs and prepare for agents’ interviews and auditions.

 Qualification assessment is based on the final year’s performances.
 Students are also marked on a working notebook in which they reflect on and examine their practice.

 Students who receive a Dance and Drama Award, funded by the Education Funding Agency, will follow and be awarded the Trinity College London Diploma in Professional Acting in addition to completing the BA (Hons) in Performance.